Employment

 • Modifying and contributing to the open source COLLADA format and exporter for Maya

-The skills I have aquired at Team Bondi include:
+The skills I have acquired at Team Bondi include:

 • Maya API, MEL, exporters, importers, mesh generation, animation tools etc